 I have no idea what caused them to love their elf so much.
 I’ve never been one to plan elaborate scenes, but I’m telling you – Criddle is still their absolute favorite Christmas tradition at 9 and 11 years old.

 According to the official Elf on the Shelf book, elves are supposed to arrive the morning after Thanksgiving.
-Our elf has always arrived on that Friday morning.
+Our elf has always arrived on the Friday morning after Thanksgiving.
 But I have heard of others starting on December 1st.

 I wrote a blog post all about Elf on the Shelf Breakfast Ideas plus how to make these adorable Christmas Tree Cinnamon Rolls!